 The 2010 season at Bloomfield saw the Deacons rise to regional prominence under Falloon, securing the program's first national ranking (reaching as high as number 13 in the NSCAA National Poll) the first number one ranking in the NCAA East Regional Poll, and the first NCAA Tournament berth in its history.
 Bloomfield earned a regular season CACC championship, and a second consecutive appearance in the CACC Tournament Final.

-Falloon resides in Bloomfield, N.J. with his wife Marsha Mason-Falloon and son Dylan-Bryce.
+Falloon resides in Bloomfield, N.J. with his wife Marsha Mason-Falloon and two sons.

 A four year player for then Kean College between 1979 and 1982, Baltodano has remained active in the soccer scene assisting at New Jersey Institute of Technology as well as Perth Amboy High School.
 For over the past 20 years, he has also coached the Panthers Soccer Club of the Garden State Youth Soccer League.
 A retired sergeant of the United States Air Force, Baltodano has been an educator in the field of high school history for over 20 years and is currently teaching at Perth Amboy High School.

 Baltodano earned his Bachelor of Arts degree in history education at Kean.

 Hugh McCarthy joins Kean for his second season in 2018, but has over 20 years of coaching experience.